Job Market Paper

 “Accountability and the Allocation of Bureaucratic Skill: Evidence from India” (email for the latest version)

 Political distortions are prevalent in many developing countries and can imply substantial productivity losses.
-Theory is ambiguous as to whether openness to trade amplifies or reduces the effects of such distortions.
+Theory is ambiguous as to whether greater openness to trade amplifies or reduces the effects of such distortions.
 This paper shows that trade liberalization in India decreased the value of firms' political connections, suggesting a reduction in political distortions.
-First, using variation in firms' connections stemming from political turnover, we identify that political connections increase firms' performance by 10–20%.
-Second, we evaluate how the value of political connections changes after India's externally imposed tariff reductions, using a triple-difference and difference-in-discontinuities design.
-We find that political connections become substantially less valuable when tariffs on input goods are reduced.
+First, using variation in firm connections stemming from political turnover, we identify that political connections increased firm performance by 10–20%.
+Second, we evaluate how the value of political connections changed after India's externally imposed tariff reductions, using a triple-difference and difference-in-discontinuities design.
+We find that political connections became substantially less valuable when tariffs on input goods were reduced.
 Our findings imply that access to international markets reduces firms' dependence on political connections to source input goods, thus reducing the distortionary effect of such connections.
-The effects are stronger in more corrupt states, where baseline political distortions are expected to be higher.
-Our results suggest a new margin for gains from trade in the presence of political distortions, through a direct effect of trade liberalization on the prevalence of such distortions.
+The effects appear stronger in more corrupt states, where baseline political distortions are expected to be higher.
+Our results suggest a new margin for gains from trade in the presence of political distortions through a direct effect of trade liberalization on the prevalence of such distortions.

 Work in Progress

 “Corruption and Social Unrest”

 “Public Servants in Private Firms”

 “Alleviating global poverty: a note on the experimental approach”, with Peter Fredriksson, Eva Mörk, Torsten Persson and Jakob Svensson

 Poverty in Contemporary Economic Thought (Eds.
 Mats Lundahl, Daniel Rauhut and Neelambar Hatti).
 London: Routledge, 2021